skasim/gm-fabric-jvm/documentation/APIDocumentation.md

         response.ok.file("/public"+realpath)
     }

-If the RESTful routes to the service are wildcarded then there is a conflict between service fullfilment and documentation requests.
+If the RESTful routes to the service are wildcarded then there is a conflict between service fullfillment and documentation requests.
 The following changes have to be made to request the documentation.

 - Allow the user not to know the landing page, __home.html__.